7 High impact, evidence-based reading comprehension strategies (processes) for educators

 For 13 years, Dr. Betts worked in elementary and middle schools as a teacher, media coordinator, gifted specialist, and athletic coach.
 She believes that all children can become successful readers with the right instruction and support inside and outside of the classroom.
 In addition to classroom experience, Dr. Betts also worked as a computer science curriculum developer and coach.
 In this capacity, she helped write an integrated computer science curriculum for K-6 students and coached teachers in Florida and South Carolina in implementation.

-Dr. Betts received her Bachelor’s degree in Elementary Education from High Point University, Master’s degree in Reading Education from East Carolina University, and Doctoral degree in Education Leadership and Curriculum and Instruction from the University of North Carolina at Wilmington.
+Dr. Betts received her Bachelor’s degree in Elementary Education from High Point University, Master’s degree in Reading Education from East Carolina University, and doctoral degree in Education Leadership and Curriculum and Instruction from the University of North Carolina at Wilmington.
 She is a licensed classroom teacher, reading coach, school principal, and superintendent in both North Carolina and South Carolina.

 Sources